braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 ---

-# Gmail promotion tool
+# Gmail Promotion tool

-Gmail is updating [the mobile Promotions tab][1] to allow marketers to send more information via annotations in a 'card' rather than just the subject line or pre-header information.
+Gmail has updated [the mobile Promotions tab][1] to allow marketers to send more information via annotations in a 'card' rather than just the subject line or pre-header information.
 Braze has built a tool to help you build the card from our product.

-{% alert tip %}
-Currently, this Gmail feature is only available in their app, but Gmail is working on making it available on the desktop, as well.
-{% endalert %}

-## Building the card with braze
+## Building the card with Braze

 Building the card in Braze is easy!